 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the Yellow Card Scheme.
+You can also report side effects directly via the national reporting system: Yellow Card Scheme

 Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.